mdn/browsercompat/docs/draft/issues.rst

       support.support is ``"no"``
     * ``{{CompatGeckoDesktop("VAL")}}`` - version.version is set to
       ``"VAL"``, support.support is ``"yes"``.  and
-      version.release-day is set by logic in CompatGeckoDesktop_.
+      version.release_day is set by logic in CompatGeckoDesktop_.
     * ``{{CompatGeckoMobile("VAL")}}`` - version.version is set to
       ``"VAL"``, support.support is ``"yes"``.  is set by logic in CompatGeckoMobile_.